Explore your mortgage options

 There are lots of fees to keep track of.
 Closing costs are extra expenses you pay on top of the home’s purchase price.
 They usually equal 2% – 6% of the loan amount.

 Mortgage lenders are legally required to give you a Loan Estimate that details all this information.
-You should feel free to ask the lender to walk you through each fee so you’ll know what’s getting bundled into your closing costs.
+Feel free to ask the lender to walk you through each fee, so you’ll know what’s getting bundled into your closing costs.

 Here are some of the fees you can expect to see: